 I felt strongly about the two solutions on the bottom right (with and without the cut-out maple leaf), but they received negative feedback from everyone involved – from Tex and Nicole, our touchpoints at the Registry, and from Guto as well.
 With feedback in hand, I went back to the drawing board.
 Part of the reason I felt the maple leaf in the mane was a strong image was because it captured some of the excitement that the Arabian breed is known for; I felt that this was still important, however, the visual details needed to be handled differently.

 Throughout the process, we worked closely with our contacts at the Registry.
 Each person involved had a vision for the breed’s future and their feedback was invaluable.
 This posed some unique challenges as well; everyone involved had their own vision of what the ‘ideal’ Arabian head should look like.
 As part of the process, we did some tracings of Arabian head photos.
-We didn’t want a stylized artist’s vision of what the head should look like; however, at the same time, we did have to show some of the extreme ‘type’ that the breed is known for.
+We didn’t want an overly stylized artist’s rendition of an Arabian head; however, at the same time, we did have to show the exotic ‘type’ and dished face that the breed is known for.

 In the end, we used Guto’s silhouette from his first design with only a few small modifications.
 It’s a modern silhouette, in terms of breed trends, but the simplicity works as viewers are able to ‘fill in’ their own details.